Southern peas and butterbeans, popped fresh from the pod and there are dozens of types—each with a subtle difference in taste and texture.

 Serves 6

-• 1 1/2 cups cooked shell beans, any variety
+- 1 1/2 cups cooked field peas, any variety

-• Thin tomato slices, enough to cover a platter
+- Thin tomato slices, enough to cover the serving platter

 Directions:

-Mix the beans in a large bowl with shallot, sherry vinaigrette, salt and pepper.
-Gently stir in avocado, crabmeat, shrimp, and most of the basil.
+Mix the beans in a large bowl with the shallot, sherry vinaigrette, salt and pepper.
+Gently stir in the avocado, crabmeat, shrimp and most of the basil.
 Cover a serving platter with tomato slices and spoon the salad over the tomato slices.
 Garnish with lemon zest and remaining basil.

 Sherry Vinaigrette